 Modern energy-efficient homes use very little energy.
-The houses are air-tight and well insulated, preventing heat loss in winter and heat gain in summer.
-Use of extra-large windows is avoided, and there are no chimneys or wood stoves.
-Fresh air is provided with a heat recovery ventilator (HRV explained below).
+The houses are well insulated, preventing heat loss in winter and preventing heat gain in summer.
+There are no chimneys or wood stoves for winter heating.
+Fresh air is provided with a heat recovery ventilator (HRV also called an energy recovery ventilator, ERV, explained below).

 That means there are no fireplaces, no wood stoves, and no gas appliances.
 Sharply reduced heating load eliminates the need for fireplaces and wood stoves, which require houses to be leaky.

-A house gets colder if it has a fireplace or wood stove, because those devices expel air out of the house, requiring new cold air to enter the house through leaks in walls, doors and windows.
+A house gets colder in winter if it has a fireplace or wood stove, because those devices expel air out of the house, requiring new cold air to enter the house through leaks in walls, doors and windows.

-Likewise, gas appliances, including gas water heaters and gas cooking stoves and ovens, must also be vented to expel combustion emissions, causing a house to leak, making the house much colder in winter and much hotter in summer.
+Likewise, gas appliances, including gas water heaters, and gas cooking stoves and ovens, produce combustion emissions that pollute the house air and require venting which causes the house to leak, making the house much colder in winter and much hotter in summer.

-A heat recovery ventilator (HRV also called an energy recovery ventilator or ERV) is a ventilation device that is built into your house and circulates fresh air from outside.
+A heat recovery ventilator (HRV also called an energy recovery ventilator or ERV) is a ventilation system that is built into your house and circulates fresh air from outside.
 It blows stale air from inside the house to outside, and brings in fresh outside air, while transferring the heat and humidity from the expelling air to the incoming air.

 For a building to be energy efficient, it must be air-tight.
 In new construction, this is accomplished by carefully sealing all of the building envelope layers during construction, according to Passivhaus o standards (also referred to as Passive House or Passive Home).

 Certification by the Passivhaus Institute is optional.
 You can verify meeting Passivhaus standards by conducting a blower test of the home.
-If the house has less than a certain number of air exchanges for a given time interval, it is air-tight.
+If the house has less than a certain number of air exchanges for a given time interval, it is well-sealed.

 SIPs may be used as walls, roofs, floors, and foundations.
 For an example of using SIPs as a roof, see the JLC article listed below about a passive house built in California.
 In that case, SIPs were used for the roof, while spray-in cellulose insulation was used in extra thick walls (referred to as double walls).

 Daylighting can still play a role in design, for example as accent lighting and for emergency lighting (power outages), but will play a much smaller role than before, because some LED features provide superior health benefits than daylighting, for example ability to control glare and color, and provide more uniform illumination.
-New luminaires and architectural designs to incorporate them will be developed to better harness the potential of LEDs (an important new area of opportunites).
+New luminaires and architectural designs to incorporate them will be developed to better harness the potential of LEDs an important new area of opportunites.